PiiaMiia/goBilling/README.md

 Now open your browser* at http://localhost:5555
 ```

-* Since the backend app will run at a different localhost a CORS error might occure.
+* Since the backend app will run at different localhost ports a CORS error might occure.
 In order to avoid this in local testing, please create a Chrome shortcut with the following flag:
 ```bash
 --disable-web-security --user-data-dir="c:/someFolderName"
 ```